SpeedyPHP/Sprockets/README.md

 ));
 ```

-If @debugMode@ is enabled then resulting files aren't cached.
-If @autoRender@ is enabled the file will
+If `debugMode` is enabled then resulting files aren't cached.
+If `autoRender` is enabled the file will
 be echoed upon construct.
-If @contentType@ is false instead of a string the content-type is not sent.
+If `contentType` is false instead of a string the content-type is not sent.

-If you disabled autoRender (default) then you need to call the @render()@ after creating the instance.
+If you disabled autoRender (default) then you need to call the `render()` after creating the instance.
-If you pass @true@ to the render method, @render()@ will not echo the javascript and return it as string instead.
+If you pass `true` to the render method, `render()` will not echo the javascript and return it as string instead.

 You can also ignore the second constructor parameter and use setters.
 Setters always return the object itself
-so you can chain the commands: @$sprocket->setDebugMode(true)->setAutoRender(false)->render()@ and so on..
+so you can chain the commands: `$sprocket->setDebugMode(true)->setAutoRender(false)->render()` and so on..

 ### Creating new commands